PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 # 5. Operational Modes

 ## 5.1 Standard Mode
 In standard mode, pairing is transparent to the the directory and group members.
 The paired devices share an anchor node which may or may not be a MLS Leaf Node.
+If both devices are sharing one MLS leaf node as their anchor, the directory will need to associate the signature keys of both devices to that leaf node.
+Message sending and group operations will be able to be performed by either paired devices but will be distinguishable by the signature on the commit.
+When terminating Standard Paired MLS, the device wishing to exit pairing will notify the other device which MUST stop using the shared randomness and shared anchor.
+To ensure this, the exiting device will also issue a self-remove which prevents B from updating their shared anchor node.
 ### 5.1.1.
 Message Content

 ## 5.1 Hidden Mode